miller79/spring-boot-benchmark/README.md

 ## Benchmarks Available

-The following benchmarks are available.
+The following benchmarks are available within this project.

 ### spring-boot-benchmark-original

-This application is a barebones Spring Boot application demonstrating the optimized way to create an application with just spring-boot-starter-webflux.
+This application is a barebones Spring Boot application demonstrating the optimized way to create an application with just `spring-boot-starter-webflux`.

 ### spring-boot-benchmark-data-jpa

-This application shows optimizations for applications using Spring Boot using spring-boot-starter-data-jpa.
+This application shows optimizations for applications using Spring Boot using `spring-boot-starter-data-jpa`.

 ## Build and Run Application